-That night he never said anything about himself, except that he was a poet, and his name was Bob.
+That night he never said anything about himself, except that he was a poet and his name was Bob.
 Later he mentioned he was a friend of Merton’s.
 I didn’t even know who Thomas Merton was at that time, and didn’t bother to find out until I was back in the States.
-When I came across The Seven Storey Mountain,
+When I came across The Seven Story Mountain

-So I stayed outside and did my reverie, my praying and dreaming on the shoreline.
+So I did my reverie, my praying and dreaming on the shoreline.
 Then at dusk, I would meet him at the dock.
 I’d hear his staff before he came into view.
-I had my duffel bag and I always parked myself in a certain area near the Arion café, and just waited for him.
+I had my duffel bag, and I always parked myself in a certain area near the Arion Café, and just waited.
 Then he’d come with his big, bright, blue eyes and ancient staff, with tassel cords dangling from his hat and ask, “Well, are you ready?
 Do you have a plan?”

-Everything he said had a metaphysical level—do you know what I mean?
+Everything he said had a metaphysical level.
+Do you know what I mean?
 And I thought, “Yes.
-I’m ready
+I’m ready.
+Let’s go.”

 With Bob there was a tactile sense to everything because he saw how life is holy, just in being what it is.
 And if you can awaken to that, you’ve gone back to the Garden of Eden; you’ve gone back to Shambhala, the paradise realm.